James Stewart II: Family life

 He inherited Stewart Castle in Trelawney Parish, Jamaica from his father, known locally as James Stewart I.

 He was the grandfather of Stewart Campbell the Canadian politician.

-He is buried in the graveyard of Falmouth Parish Church of St. Peter.

 Political career

 Stewart was the Custos for Trelawney Parish 1800-1821.
 In this capacity he was one of the Commissioners who established Stewart Town, near the border of Trelawney Parish with Saint Ann Parish.
 He was also a lieutenant colonel in the Jamaica Militia in which capacity he played a prominent role in the Second Maroon War (1795-6) leading the third column of the Trelawney militia.

 Author?

 Views differ as to whether Stewart was in fact the author of A Brief account of the Present State of the Negroes in Jamaica written under the name of James Stewart and published in Bath in 1792.